Emergency Dental Service

 A denture can break for a variety of reasons.
 We don’t recommend that you try to repair it at home It is better to avoid using a damaged denture in order to prevent damage to your lip, tongue and cheek, and to also avoid any risks of swallowing it.

 Knocked out and displaced teeth can normally be replanted, moved back to their original position andsplinted.However, it’s important to follow simple guidelines eg keep it clean, do not scrub or disinfect the root, If the tooth has been knocked out.
-The important thing isn’t to let it keep the root moist as drying of the root will lead to the death of cells on the root surface.
-Ideally, it’s stylish to seek and have treatment within two hours of the incident, but sometimes this isn’t possible as long as the tooth has been cared for, the tooth can be placed back in the socket.
+The important thing is to keep the root moist as drying of the root will lead to the death of cells on the root surface.
+Ideally, it’s best to seek and have treatment within two hours of the incident, but sometimes this isn’t possible.
+As long as the tooth has been cared for, the tooth can be placed back in the socket.

 Intra And Extra Oral Swellings